 I would like to say how pleased I am that you have chosen to study for your GCSEs at Harrodian.
 It is a very special school and it offers a very special experience.

-Captain R Stewart
+Captain R Stewart Head of Seniors

-L. J. Newar
+P. J. Newar